top of page

 COASTAL WETLAND COMMUNITY CHANGE

-2 In collaboration with the Mashkiiziibii Natural Resources department, we are contributing to long-term monitoring of the diverse coastal wetlands of the Kakagon and Bad River Sloughs.
-Designated as Ramsar wetlands of international importance, these wetlands are of critical local importance to the Bad River Tribe.
-Our surveys began in 2012 during a long-term low water period around Lake Superior and we most recently resurveyed them in 2022 after a period of record high water-levels in Lake Superior.
+Monitoring coastal wetland vegetation in a Ramsar Wetland of International Importance: In collaboration with the Mashkiiziibii Natural Resources department, we are contributing to long-term monitoring of the diverse and culturally important coastal wetlands of the Kakagon and Bad River Sloughs.
+Designated as Ramsar wetlands of international importance, these wetlands include extensive wild rice beds and are of critical regional importance to the Bad River Tribe.

 IMG_9655.jpg